RatserX/minecraft-handicraft/README.md

-# handicraft
+# minecraft-handicraft

-> A Minecraft tool to automate the installation of launchers.
+> Handicraft is a Minecraft tool that can be used automate the installation of launchers.
 It also allows the installation of addons through a valid CurseForge Custom Profile.

 [![python-39-blue](https://img.shields.io/badge/python-v3.9-blue)](https://www.python.org/) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)